mfernest/SEBC/Partner Bootcamp  - Certify.md

 * Create a new CM user 'dash' in your cluster
 * Assign this user the Configurator role
 * Log out of CM and log back in as the dash user
+* Create and name a new dashboard
-* Choose 2-3 charts visible from CM's home page
+* Choose 2-3 charts from CM's home page
-    * Modify them according to the docs given in presentation
     * Save them to your own dashboard
+    * In your dashboard, modify each chart as you like

 ---
 <div style="page-break-after: always;"></div>